When can I submit my research thesis?

 Should the soft bound copies be spiral-bound or gum-bound?

-The soft bound copies can either be spiral-bound or gum-bound.
+The soft bound copies can be either spiral-bound or gum-bound.

-Can I print the soft bound copies double sided?
+Can I print the soft bound copies double-sided?

 I want to make a particular conferring, when should I submit my soft bound copies?